|Lee Roy Jordan of Excel, Ala.|

 Jan.
 1, 1963 – Lee Roy Jordan of Excel was named the MVP of the Orange Bowl, a game in which Bear Bryant’s 9-1 Alabama Crimson Tide beat 8-2 Oklahoma, 17-0, in Miami, Fla.
 With President John F. Kennedy and First Lady Jacqueline Kennedy in attendance, Jordan recorded an Alabama bowl record of 31 tackles in the victory.
 The game was broadcast nationally on ABC.

 Jan.
-1, 1966 – During the Vietnam War, advance elements of the 1st Regiment of the Marine 1st Division arrived in Vietnam.
-The entire division followed by the end of March.
-The division established its headquarters at Chu Lai and was given responsibility for the two southernmost provinces of I Corps (the military region just south of the DMZ).
+1, 1966 – During the Vietnam War, advance elements of the 1st Regiment of the Marine 1st Division arrived in Vietnam, and the entire division followed by the end of March, establishing its headquarters at Chu Lai.

 Jan.
 1, 1967 - Sonny & Cher were banned from the Tournament of Roses for supporting Sunset Strip rioters.

-Jan 1, 1967 - Operation Sam Houston began as a continuation of border surveillance operations in Pleiku and Kontum Provinces in the Central Highlands by units from the U.S. 4th and 25th Infantry Divisions.
-The purpose of the operation was to interdict the movement of North Vietnamese troops and equipment into South Vietnam from communist sanctuaries in Cambodia and Laos.
-The operation ended on April 5, and a total of 169 U.S. soldiers were killed in action; 733 enemy casualties were reported
+Jan 1, 1967 – During the Vietnam War, Operation Sam Houston began as a continuation of border surveillance operations in Pleiku and Kontum Provinces in the Central Highlands by units from the U.S. 4th and 25th Infantry Divisions.

 Jan.
 1, 1967 – Pro Football Hall of Fame outside linebacker and defensive end Derrick Thomas was born in Miami, Fla.
 He went on to play at the University of Alabama and the Kansas City Chiefs.
 He was inducted into the Pro Football Hall of Fame in 2009.